 Claims continued to roll in through the 1990s, forcing the Tribunal to reassess its working methods.
 It decided to group claims into districts and to hear districts in succession.
 Dogged by limited resources and the sheer volume of work, the Tribunal was frequently criticised for the length of time it took to produce its reports.
 As reports got longer and longer, years could pass before they appeared.

 In 1999 the government offered claimants the option of commencing settlement negotiations without having their claims reported on by the Tribunal.
 The popularity of this approach grew, especially after the Tribunal’s slowness became a major issue at the 2005 election.
 The Tribunal once again faced the challenge of staying relevant and useful, as claimants bypassed it completely or reached a settlement before its reports were complete.
 The government then introduced a deadline of 1 September 2008 for the lodging of historical claims.

 Despite the obstacles and controversies surrounding its work, the Tribunal has produced a body of judicial findings which have made a major contribution to remedying some of the more unsettling aspects of New Zealand’s colonial legacy.
-By its 30th anniversary in October 2005, the Tribunal had released 96 reports ranging from brief judicial findings to multi-volume reports.
-The subjects covered everything from very specific local problems to the impact of a wide variety of government policies over huge geographical areas.
+By October 20014 the Tribunal had released 133 reports ranging from brief judicial findings to multi-volume reports.
+The subjects covered everything from very specific local issues to the impact of a wide variety of government policies over huge geographical areas.